Insight • Search & content

 We help teams turn insight into action with clear plans, templates, and delivery support.

-Google's AI Overviews, Bing's Copilot answers, Perplexity's research summaries, ChatGPT's web browsing—AI search is pulling answers directly into the search interface.
-Users get what they need without clicking through to the source website.
+Google's AI Overviews, Bing's Copilot answers, Perplexity's research summaries, ChatGPT's web browsing - AI search is pulling answers straight into the search interface.
+Users get what they need without clicking through to the source site.

-For creative agencies and design businesses, this changes everything about content strategy.
-If your insights, guides, and thought leadership are summarized and served in the search results, fewer people will visit your site.
-But the brands that AI search engines cite and reference gain a different kind of visibility: authority positioning in the moments that matter.
+For creative agencies and design businesses, that changes content strategy in a very practical way.
+If your insights, guides and thought leadership are summarised in search results, fewer people will visit your site.
+But the brands AI search engines cite and reference gain a different kind of visibility: authority in the moments that matter.

-Zero-click SEO is the practice of optimizing content to be visible, cited, and correctly attributed in AI-generated search results.
+Zero-click SEO is the practice of making content visible, cited and correctly attributed in AI-generated search results.

 The zero-click landscape in 2026